ADHD Assessment and ADD Assessment

 - observation (when appropriate)

 - the ability to shift attention

 - level of alertness

 Detailed assessments of the above contribute to an accurate ADHD assessment and provide useful recommendations for the future.

 Following the evaluation, recommendations are then made with all of the information gathered in order to provide the child, parents, and school with specific strategies tailored to the child’s individual learning needs and/or behavioral issues.
 All ADHD assessments are tailored to our client’s needs in order to understand the underlying issues.
-A detailed and comprehensive written report and recommendations are provided along with a feedback session to review the results and recommendations.
+A detailed and comprehensive written report – paired with recommendations – is provided along with a feedback session to review the results and recommendations.

 - Personal and childhood history

 - Family history and current functioning